base/base/docs/specs/interop/predeploys.md

 - The `_destination` chain id MUST be equal to the local chain id
 - The `CrossL2Inbox` cannot call itself

-### `revert` Invariants
+### `expire` Invariants

 - The Source chain id MUST not be `block.chainid`
 - The `_destination` chain id MUST be equal to the local chain id
 - The message MUST have not been successfully relayed
-- The `RETURN_DELAY` MUST have elapsed since the message first failed to be relayed
+- The `EXPIRY_WINDOW` MUST have elapsed since the message first failed to be relayed
 - The sent-back message MUST not have been previously relayed
 - The sent-back message MUST not be relayable after being sent back

-### `receiveMessageHash` Invariants
+### `expired` Invariants

 - Only callable by the `CrossL2Inbox`
 - The message source MUST be `block.chainid`
 - The sender MUST be `address(L2ToL2CrossDomainMessenger)`
 - The `Identifier.origin` MUST be `address(L2ToL2CrossDomainMessenger)`
 - The `Identifier.chainId` MUST be `_destination`
-- The `returnedMessages` mapping MUST only contain messages that originated in this chain and failed to be relayed on destination.
+- The `expiredMessages` mapping MUST only contain messages that originated in this chain and failed to be relayed on destination.

 ### Message Versioning